Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 ```

 ### Deploy Phat Contract to PoC5 Testnet
-For customizing your Phat Contract, checkout default Phat Contract [README.md](./src/README.md) and advanced configurations in [ADVANCED.md](./src/JS_API_DOC.md) to learn more before deploying to PoC5 testnet.
+For customizing your Phat Contract, checkout Phat Contract custom configurations in [JS_API_DOC.md](./src/JS_API_DOC.md) to learn more before deploying to PoC5 testnet.

 First you will need to build your Phat Contract with this command:
 ```shell